Walkout Prep Call

 Know why you are walking out.
 Here are some reasons.

-- As our peers are rallying in our nation’s capital, we are walking out of our schools again at home to make sure lawmakers know that we need gun safety at all levels.
+- We are walking out of our schools again at home to make sure lawmakers know that we need gun safety at all levels.
 We know this work takes all of us and that’s why we are continuing to fight to make sure when we walk into school we are guaranteed to walk out.

 - Select a trusted teacher or counselor to talk to about why walking out is important to you.